Hypermediaisobar/hyperProxy/README.md

 node example.js
 ```

-If you want to work on the best configuration, and want to change overrides often, it's good to install supervisor (https://github.com/isaacs/node-supervisor) module:
+If you are working on your configuration, and want to change overrides often, it's good to install supervisor (https://github.com/isaacs/node-supervisor) module:

 ```sh
 npm install -g supervisor